Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-versioning-highest-api" %} call the highest supported service API version by default, and ensure this is clearly documented.

-{% include requirement/MUST id="java-versioning-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the service client.
+{% include requirement/MUST id="java-versioning-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the service client, as shown above in the [service client creation](#service-client-creation) section.

 Use a builder parameter called `serviceVersion` on the client builder type (as [specified above](#service-client-creation)).